Skip to main content

 This is burnout in its early stages.
 The inability to rest without guilt is a sign that your identity is too fused with productivity.
 Personal goals—especially health, relationships, and learning—help build an identity that extends beyond work performance.

-"My personal goals keep getting pushed by work urgency"
+What about "my personal goals keep getting pushed by work urgency"?

 This is a time-blocking and boundary problem.
 If personal time blocks aren't protected, they will always be vulnerable to work urgency.
 The solution is treating personal commitments as non-negotiable by default, with conscious exceptions only when truly necessary.

-"I don't know what I want outside of work"
+What about "i don't know what i want outside of work"?

 This is more common than people admit.
 Spend time with the life audit exercise before setting goals.
 Ask: what did I love doing as a kid that I've stopped doing?
 What activities make me lose track of time?
 What kind of person do I want to be in 10 years?